What is Medicare Part A?

 You will have to pay the higher premium for twice (2x) the number of years you didn’t sign up for Part A when you could have.
 For example, if did not qualify for premium-free Part A and you were eligible for 2 years but didn’t sign up, you’ll have to pay the higher premium for 4 years.

-How much is Medicare Part A?
+What is the cost of Medicare Part A?

 Outlined below are the costs of Medicare Part A under Original Medicare.
 If you choose to receive or supplement your Medicare coverage through private health insurance plans such as Medicare Advantage (also known as ‘Part C’ coverage and is an ‘all-in-one’ bundled alternative to Original Medicare) or Medicare Supplement plan (also known as ‘Medigap’) the costs may vary or change in accordance with the policy’s stated benefits.

-Part A: Premiums
+Medicare Part A: Premiums

 For most people, Medicare Part A coverage is premium-free if you have paid taxes for 10 years (40 quarters).